edisplay/polyfiller/files/docs/api.md

 });
 ```

-Please use this option only with `catalog` option.
+NOTE: Please use only with the option `catalog`.

 #### catalog